edgraham/BinSanity/README.md

 ```

 * `cov-combine.py` combines all coverage profiles provided by `contig-coverage-bam`into a single combined profile. <br />
-The `-c` flag is used to identify the suffix linking the coverage files produced via contig-coverage-bam.
+<p>The `-c` flag is used to identify the suffix linking the coverage files produced via contig-coverage-bam.
 The `-o` flag is used to identify the name of the desired output file. the `-t` was added so that the user can decide what kind of transformation of the coverage data they desire (if any).<br />
 * Currently the `-t` has six options:
 * log --> Log transform
 * None --> Raw Coverage Values
 * X5 --> Multiplication by 5
 * X10 --> Multiplication by 10
 * SQR --> Square root<br />
-We recommend using a log transformation for initial testing.
+<p>We recommend using a log transformation for initial testing.
 Other transformations can be useful in cases where there is an extremely low range distribution of coverages and when coverage values are low

 ```
 cov-combine -c [suffix-linking-coverage-files] -o [output-file] -t [Transformation]